-Some thyroid cancer patients have to thyroglobulin called thyroglobulin antibodies or thyroglobulin autoantibodies.
+Some thyroid cancer patients have antibodies to thyroglobulin called thyroglobulin antibodies or thyroglobulin autoantibodies.
 These antibodies can interfere with thyroglobulin testing, leading to falsely low or high results depending on the method used.
 For this reason, many laboratories will measure anti-thyroglobulin antibodies at the same time as thyroglobulin.

 Those who have their thyroid removed will need to take thyroid hormone replacement (thyroxine) for the rest of their life.
 In the past, a doctor may have had someone on thyroxine refrain from taking it for up to several weeks prior to thyroglobulin testing.
 This stimulated the production of TSH and the production of thyroglobulin by any remaining normal or cancerous thyroid tissue.
 It made the thyroglobulin test more sensitive, but it often left the person being tested with uncomfortable hypothyroid symptoms.
 A recombinant form of human TSH (rhTSH) is now available as an alternative.
 It is used to directly stimulate thyroglobulin production.
 Your doctor may request thyroglobulin measurement a few days after giving you an injection of rhTSH.
 Newer highly sensitive assays may remove the need for TSH stimulation.